Don't have an Account? Sign up now.

 Helsinki is the capital of Finland.
 To many visitors, it is a bit of a surprise when you land in Helsinki to find a modern metropolis with award-winning architectural sites, beautiful parks, designer boutiques and artisanal food stores.
 The city is situated by the Baltic Sea with over 60 miles of shoreline with approximately 300 islands.
 This vibrant city is both highly cultural and relaxing, and easy to get around.
 The “White City”, as it is often referred to, encourages individual explorations and offers many possibilities for outdoor activities on land and sea – on foot, by bike or island hopping by boat.

 Beside the Lakeland, the central region of Finland with hundreds of lakes, the most attractive and unique is the immense area of Lapland to the north that stretches all the way into the Arctic Circle.
+Lapland’s nature and its four seasons create an ideal backdrop for a wide range of travel experiences.
+Spring is the awakening of nature as Lapland is illuminated with summer light.

 Summer brings about an almost surreal feeling when the Midnight Sun embraces the sky 24 hours a day.
 This is an ideal period for biking, hiking, horseback riding, gold panning and canoeing – not only by day but also at ‘night’ under the Midnight Sun, which makes the experience even more unique.

-Then the Summer bows to the colorful array of autumn and everything changes when the “ruska” – the autumn leaves period sets in.
+Then the Summer bows to the colorful array of autumn and everything changes when the ruska – the autumn leaves period sets in.
 For about three weeks in the beginning of September, nature is ablaze with the most incredible colors, making it an optimal time for hiking and canoeing.
 From August to October forests are filled with mushrooms and berries, ready for picking.
 And, to top it off, Mother Nature starts showing off with her playful lights in the sky that only intensify when the Autumn days give way to starry winter nights.

 In the heart of winter, trees sag under the weight of the snow and sparkle in the blue light of the Polar Nights.
 The Northern Lights like magic lighten up the sky and the land becomes a scene from a fairy tale as you listen to the clipping sound of reindeer pulling your sleigh or exciting bark of your team of huskies eager to get on the snow trail.

 Regardless if you come to Lapland in summer, autumn or winter, you will meet the friendly and welcoming Sami people, the only indigenous people who have inhabited this region at “the edge of the world” for generations.
-They will be glad to tell you the story of a fox running across the snowy Arctic fells creating the “revontulet” (fox’s fires) - Northern Lights.
+They will be glad to tell you the story of a fox running across the snowy Arctic fells creating the revontulet (fox’s fires) - Northern Lights.

 And let's not forget – the Finnish Lapland is also the year-round home of Santa Claus and his reindeer!
 We know your journey will be an unforgettable experience – no matter the season!